 Since I haven't been posting a Friday traditio, I thought today I would post a Sunday traditio

-As it pertains to the Gospel, Rich Mullins'"That Where I Am There You May Also Be" came to mind.
+As it pertains to the Gospel, Rich Mullins' "That Where I Am There You May Also Be" came to mind.
 This is one of those songs Rich was working on at the time of his death.
 This is why I am posting the demo version.
 What was entitled The Jesus Record was recorded by the Ragamuffin Band with various Christian artists after Rich's death.

 Both then, in the early Church being persecuted, and now, even (maybe especially) in a comfortable culture, Christ is a skandalon.
 So, Michael Card's "Scandalon" is our Sunday traditio.
-Tying this today's Gospel, it is the cause of no little scandal that Jesus insists, "I am the way and the truth* and the life.
+Tying this to today's Gospel, it is the cause of no little scandal that Jesus insists, "I am the way and the truth and the life.
 No one comes to the Father except through me" (John 14:6).
 Now, without watering down His words, understanding what this really means requires some unpacking and unfolding.
 But I am not going undertake that here.

 No comments: